 - My Account

-Juan Antonio Williamswas born in Colón, Panama, to Akin Jules Williams and Sharon Williams, who were both Panamanian.
-When he was a child his family moved to America.
-He graduated in 1972 from Oakwood Friends School in Poughkeepsie, New York where he became clerk of the student body, editor of the student paper and was captain of the baseball, cross-country and championship basketball team.
+Juan Antonio Williams was born in Colón, Panama, to Akin Jules Williams and Sharon Williams, who were both Panamanian.
+When he was a child, his family moved to America.
+He graduated in 1972 from Oakwood Friends School in Poughkeepsie, New York, where he became clerk of the student body, editor of the student paper, and captain of the baseball, cross-country, and championship basketball team.

 In 1976, he earned his B.A. in philosophy from Haverford College.
 In 1978, Williams married Susan Delise.
 They have one daughter, Rae, and two sons, Antonio and Raphael.
 Williams is also a grandfather.
-He has been active on the Haverford College Board of Managers, in the Aspen Institute Communications and Society Program, in the Washington Journalism Center, and is on the Board of Directors of the New York Civil Rights Coalition.
+He has been active on the Haverford College Board of Managers, in the Aspen Institute Communications and Society Program, and in the Washington Journalism Center.
+He is on the Board of Directors of the New York Civil Rights Coalition.

 Williams spoke at the Smithsonian's celebration of the 50th anniversary of the Supreme Court's Brown v.
 Board of Education decision.
 He has received honorary doctorates from Lafayette College, Wittenberg University, and Long Island University, among other institutions.